Random variable: Distribution functions

 The underlying probability space $\Omega$ is a technical device used to guarantee the existence of random variables, sometimes to construct them, and to define notions such as correlation and dependence or independence based on a joint distribution of two or more random variables on the same probability space.
 In practice, one often disposes of the space $\Omega$ altogether and just puts a measure on $\mathbb{R}$ that assigns measure 1 to the whole real line, i.e., one works with probability distributions instead of random variables.
 See the article on quantile functions for fuller development.

 Examples

 Discrete random variable

-In an experiment a person may be chosen at random, and one random variable may be the person's height.
-Mathematically, the random variable is interpreted as a function which maps the person to the person's height.
+Consider an experiment where a person is chosen at random.
+An example of a random variable may be the person's height.
+Mathematically, the random variable is interpreted as a function which maps the person to their height.
 Associated with the random variable is a probability distribution that allows the computation of the probability that the height is in any subset of possible values, such as the probability that the height is between 180 and 190 cm, or the probability that the height is either less than 150 or more than 200 cm.